SEIU 1021

 Article

-It’s time to nominate your choice for the 2026 San Joaquin County bargaining team.
-Select from the nominees below and look out for emails and texts for online voting instructions.
-Voting begins on Oct.
+It’s time to select from the nominees below to help form the 2026 San Joaquin County bargaining team.
+Be on the look out for emails and texts for online voting instructions.
+Voting begins on Wednesday, Oct.
 15 and ends on Oct.
 19. 2025.
 Please see candidate statements that have been made available below.

 San Joaquin General Hospital (Vote for 2)